10 Cool Things to do in Nuuk Greenland

 4. Whale Watching

-Whale Watching is one of the most popular tourist activities during the warmer summer months when these incredible marine mammals will be found out in the ocean and even in the fjords near to the city.
+Whale Watching is one of the most popular tourist activities during the warmer summer months when these incredible marine mammals will be found out in the ocean and even in the fjords near the city.
 It’s an unmissable activity when visiting Nuuk in the right season.

 5. Visit the Nuuk Fjords